DanialNoori/simpleStore/readme.md

 - Code Quality: [PHP Insights](https://github.com/nunomaduro/phpinsights)

 ## 🚀 Quick start
-**Important:** If you have not the .env file in the root folder, you must copy or rename the .env.example to .env
+**Important Note:** If you don't have the .env file in the root folder, you must copy or rename the .env.example to .env

-**Configuring a database**
+**Configuring the database**

 .env file
 ```
 DB_HOST=mysql #name of Mysql Services in the docker-compose.yml file
 ```
 ### Installation
-For using Road Runner you have a very easy task to do.
-Just run below command:
+In order to use Road Runner you only have one simple task to do.
+Just run the command below:

 `./start.sh`